 AUDIOLOGY FELLOWSHIP TIMELINE

-- October 30: applications due; all applications, résumés, letters and transcripts on file
+- September 30: applications due; letters of recommendation and transcripts on file by October 30

 - October through December: formal phone interviews are scheduled and completed